Wyckoff Heights Medical Center: Community programs

 Wyckoff Heights Medical Center is the first New York area hospital to use Asthmapolis.
 Marketed as the BreathEasy program, the hospital provides participants with the smartphone application and a snap-on sensor that tracks how often participants use their asthma inhaler.
-Wyckoff physicians receive immediate notification of a patients worsening condition.
+Wyckoff physicians receive immediate notification of a patient's worsening condition.
 The program is offered through the hospital's pediatric department.

 Patient safety ratings

-In 2012, Consumer Reports ranked Wyckoff Heights Medical Center worse than average in the NYC area in patient safety.
+In 2022, the hospital received a C rating in safety grades from Leapfrog Group.